FreezePhoenix/albot-cpp/README.md

 ## FAQ

 Q: I can't find a library that's required to compile.
-What should I do?
+What should I do
 A: Check to see if you can find it using their instructions on their github.
 You may have to manually install it.
 Alternatively, use our docker script!

 Q: Where are all of the builtin functions?